Garics2000/ui-test/README.md

 ### Prerequisites
 **Should be installed/presented on test machine**:
 - Docker with docker-compose tool.
-The solution is tested on docker docker engine with limit resources for this project is 4GB of RAM with 2GB Swap and 4 cores of CPU.
+The solution is tested on docker engine with limit resources for this project is 4GB of RAM with 2GB Swap and 4 cores of CPU.
 - Gradle
 - Java version >= 1.8
 - Cloned repository with project code

-**Note:** Steps 1 and 2 are optional if you already have docker hub up and running, in such case just specify the hub url in **config.properties** file.
+**Note:** Steps 1 and 2 are optional if you already have selenium hub up and running, in such case just specify the hub url in **config.properties** file.

 #### 1. Run the following command:
 ```